The next call for applications will be in the Spring of 2019.

 * At least 3 years but less than 10 years out of school (undergraduate or graduate degree);

-* Working in a professional capacity in screen-based media;
+* Working in a professional capacity in screen-based media for less than 10 years;

 * At the end of the award year, the recipient will present a short written report detailing how the award money was spent, what WIFV professional development programs were attended and how the award contributed to the individual’s professional advancement at this point in her/his career.